SinisterSpatula/RetroflagGpiGuides/Pegasus.md

 You should also re-encode your scraped video files to reduce their size and so they will play better.
 Currently there's a bug with OMX player so we have to use software video playback, so it's crucial that your video's be optimized.
 Follow this [Video Snaps Conversion Guide](https://sinisterspatula.github.io/RetroflagGpiGuides/snapsconversion)

+* To access the built in settings screen of the theme, press the select button while on the grid view/game tiles view.

 ## Support Thread